harshitsharmas84/Ecommerce-Follow-Along/README.md

   - `package.json`: Manages frontend dependencies.
   - `tailwind.config.js`: Configuration for Tailwind CSS.
 - `backend/`: Contains the Node.js server.

   - `controllers/`: Contains the userController.js and productController.js files.
   - `models/`: Contains the userModel.js and productModel.js files.
   - `routes/`: Contains the userRoutes.js and productRoutes.js files.
+  - `middlewares/`: Contains the errorHandler.js file.
+  - `uploads/`: Directory for storing uploaded files.
+  - `index.js`: Main server file handling API requests.
+  - `package.json`: Manages backend dependencies.

+  ## 📝 Milestone 14: Deleting Products

+In this milestone, the following objectives were achieved:

+- **Delete Product Endpoint:** Created a backend endpoint to delete a product by its ID.
+- **Delete Button:** Added a delete button to the product card in the frontend.
+- **Delete Functionality:** Implemented functionality to delete a product and remove it from the list of products displayed.

+### 📂 Folder Structure

+The project is organized as follows:

+- `frontend/`: Contains the React application.
+  - `public/`: Static assets like HTML files.
+  - `src/`: React components and related files.
+    - `Components/`: Contains the React components.
+      - `Login/`: Contains the LoginPage component.
+      - `SignUp/`: Contains the SignUpPage component.
+      - `UserList/`: Contains the UserList component.
+      - `ProductCard.js`: Contains the ProductCard component.
+      - `HomePage.js`: Contains the HomePage component.
+      - `ProductForm.js`: Contains the ProductForm component.
+      - `EditProductForm.js`: Contains the EditProductForm component.
+      - `MyProducts.js`: Contains the MyProducts component.
+  - `package.json`: Manages frontend dependencies.
+  - `tailwind.config.js`: Configuration for Tailwind CSS.
+- `backend/`: Contains the Node.js server.
+  - `controllers/`: Contains the userController.js and productController.js files.
+  - `models/`: Contains the userModel.js and productModel.js files.
+  - `routes/`: Contains the userRoutes.js and productRoutes.js files.